inariksit/inariksit.github.io/_posts/2024-01-25-embedding-grammars-2.markdown

 * Bringert and Ranta (2008).
 [A pattern for almost compositional functions](https://core.ac.uk/download/pdf/70575784.pdf) This was the original paper that inspired the GADT and `compos*` design.
 There is also  `composOpFold` and more, but I have never found use for them in my day-to-day GF tree transformation needs.

-* Blog post by some random person on the internet: [Defeating return type polymorphism](https://philipphagenlocher.de/post/defeating-return-type-polymorphism/) When you work with the GADT abstract syntax and you would like to have `composOpMonoid` return a potentially heterogeneous list, you can take inspiration from this post and make your own newtype wrapper.
+* Blog post by some random person on the internet: [Defeating return type polymorphism](https://philipphagenlocher.de/post/defeating-return-type-polymorphism/) When you work with the GADT abstract syntax and you would like to have `composOpMonoid` return a potentially heterogeneous list, you can take inspiration from this post and make your own newtype wrapper, similar to `AnyImage` at the end of the post.
+My example above didn't have a need for this, because it just gathered the *names* of the lexical functions as strings.
+But if you'd want your function to return a bunch of `Tree a` for different concrete values of `a`, that blog post explains the issue and the solution.

 ## Footnotes